 The new laws require anyone who learns information after 5 July 2021 that leads them to reasonably believe a sexual offence was committed in the past to report that information, unless they’ve a reasonable excuse.

 It doesn’t matter how long ago the abuse occurred.

 If the victim is now over 18, you are still required to report the offence to police, unless you reasonably believe they do not want the information shared with police.

 Resources for sexual abuse survivors

 Support, advice and information is available to people affected by sexual abuse from:

 If you or a loved one has suffered from sexual abuse while under the care of an institution like a church, school or government department, our Abuse Law experts may be able to help.

 Our lawyers are trained to provide compassionate, considered legal advice to survivors of sexual abuse.
 We understand the importance of providing legal assistance in a respectful and empathetic manner, especially given the lifelong toll abuse can take.

 A successful Abuse Law claim for compensation can allow access to restorative support services like counselling.
-If you’d like to discuss your situation with one of our lawyers, contact us for a free, confidential consult.
+If you’d like to discuss your situation with one of our lawyers, contact us for a obligation-free, confidential consult.